ghc-proposals/ghc-proposals/proposals/0000-submodules.rst

 For example, the ``+`` symbol can be used to represent addition of integers or vectors depending on the context::

-  {-# LANGUAGE Contexts, NoImplicitPrelude #-}
+  {-# LANGUAGE Submodules, NoImplicitPrelude #-}

   module M where

-  context TwoD where
+  module TwoD where
     data Vec = Vec (Int, Int)

     (+) :: Vec -> Vec -> Vec
     (+) (Vec (a, b)) (Vec (c, d)) = let import Prelude in Vec (a + c, b + d)

-  context ThreeD where
+  module ThreeD where
     data Vec = Vec (Int, Int, Int)

     (+) :: Vec -> Vec -> Vec